dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. Carry over Lower Basin and Mexico conservation account balances into flex accounts.
 1. Nudge "my basin", "my reservoir", and "my contingency plan" mentality towards "our" reservoirs.

-**How the process works**
+**How the synchronous model works**

-1. Stretch the Lee Ferry compact point into a region of combined management that starts with Lake Powell inflows and ends with Lake Mead releases (see [Slide #3](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-KeyIdeas.pdf))
+1. Define a region of combined management that starts with Lake Powell inflows and ends with Lake Mead releases (see [Slide #3](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-KeyIdeas.pdf))
 1. Assign parties a flex account in the combined Lake Powell-Lake Mead system.
 1. Assign existing reservoir storage to accounts.
 1. Parties split each year's natural flow.